 But wait, our revenues are flat, and it feels as though we need to do something to stimulate growth.

-Someone then has the brilliant idea, “A Memorial Day Sale is just the thing.”
+Someone then has the brilliant idea, “A Holiday Day Sale is just the thing.”
 Resist…there is a better way.

-With Memorial Day coming and July 4th right behind it, how can businesses build marketing campaigns that work, rather than launch another meaningless “sale” which simply reduces profit and provides no meaningful ROI?
+With the holiday season coming fast, how can businesses build marketing campaigns that work, rather than launch another meaningless “sale” which simply reduces profit and provides no meaningful ROI?

 First, slow down and shift your thinking from action to impact.
 What impact are you trying to make?
 Is it selling stuff or growing profitably?
 Impact is the key.

 Second, think about your target market.
 What do they value and how can you increase your value?
 For example: Memorial Day is not just another holiday.
 It’s a day to remember brave soldiers who fought for our country.
 Rather than having a “sale” why not give a portion of that month’s revenue or profit to a charity that honors the military, or provides needed services for veterans with traumatic injuries or PTSD, such as:

 Third, and this is key, authentically promote this activity.
 Tell your current customers: write a short blog from the CEO, contact the media, post it on all of your social channels.
 Shout it from the rooftops!
 BUT don’t do so to GET people to buy.
 Do so because you care about our military and you want to give back.
 Let your customers and potential customers see your passion and learn about your values rather than be made to feel as if you’re trying to get them to buy from you.

 If your business is trying to do well by doing good, and want help growing profitably through authentically generating demand, please contact us today.